-FontLab Studio 5
+FontLab Studio 5 full review

 With unique features like native TrueType support and single-window Multiple Master editing, FontLab’s Studio 5.0.2 is the most capable font-editing tool available today, easily outpacing both the current Fontographer and the old FontStudio (formerly published by Letraset).